dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ```ts
 w(Worker, { firstName: 'Tim', lastName: 'Jones' })
 ```

-{% aside 'Remember' %}
-You should already see the new values.
-However, if you shut down the build command, you can start it up again by running `dojo build -m dev -w memory -s` and navigating to `http://localhost:9999`.
-{% endaside %}

 At this point, we have a good start to our widget, but it still doesn't look very good.
 In the next section we'll address that by learning how to use CSS to style our widgets.